lawwman/takehome/readme.md

 # Take home assignment from GovTech

+I have attempted user stories 1, 2 and 3.

 This application is built with the MERN stack - MongoDB, ExpressJS, ReactJS and NodeJS.

 I chose to use the ReactJS libary because I wanted to create a dashboard that is very responsive and shows results of user in real time without having